 3) Support test - To qualify, the child cannot have provided more than half of his or her own financial support during the tax year.

 4) Dependent test - You must claim the child as a dependent on your tax return.
-Bear in mind that in order for you to claim a child as a dependent, he or she must:
+Bear in mind that in order for you to claim a child as a dependent, your child has to:

 - be your child (or adoptive or foster child), sibling, niece, nephew or grandchild;